department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/mobile-okrs.md

 - KR: Receive a high (>65%) proportion of positive comments

-### Objective: Veterans the app valuable enough to download and use
+### Objective: Veterans find the app valuable enough to download and use

 - KR: maintain or increase repeat usage for the various features in the app compared to VA.gov or MHV (If users return multiple times to check their claim status or their appointments -- on par or above VA.gov -- we can assume that they find the app to be valuable)